Guidance

 Access and escape

-You need to provide details of your emergency escape plans for any parts of a building that are below the estimated flood level.
-Follow the Flood Risk Emergency Plans for New Development guidance.
+You need to provide details of your emergency access and escape plans if any part of your development is below the estimated flood level.
+This includes access and escape routes.
+Follow the Flood Risk Emergency Plans for New Development guidance

 Make sure your plans show: